Hockey at the 2018 Commonwealth Games

-Field hockey at the 2018 Commonwealth Games was held on the Gold Coast, Australia from 5 to 14 April.
+Hockey at the 2018 Commonwealth Games was the sixth appearance of Hockey at the Commonwealth Games.
+The field hockey competition was held on the Gold Coast, Australia, from 5 to 14 April.
 The hockey competition was held at the Gold Coast Hockey Centre.
-This is the sixth time that the hockey competition was held, following the sport's debut at the 1998 Games.
+This is the sixth time that hockey was held, following the sport's debut at the 1998 Games.

 Competition schedule

 The following is the competition schedule for the hockey competitions: